Safety Gear for Boat Maintenance

 Particles and dust that can be inhaled require use of a simple comfort mask, also called a dust mask or a respirator.
 Use the following information from 3M as a guide for a particle mask (not for hazardous or toxic gasses or vapors):

-N-Series Filters: For any solid or liquid airborne particulate hazard that doesn’t contain oils (which can coat the fibers of these filters and reduce their effectiveness).
+N-Series Filters: These filters are used for any solid or liquid airborne particulate hazard that doesn’t contain oils (which can coat the fibers of these filters and reduce their effectiveness).
 A rating of N95 means that standardized U.S. government tests indicate at least a 95% filtering efficiency; N100 indicates an efficiency of 99.97% using the same test.
 Use these filters until breathing becomes difficult or they are soiled or damaged

-R-Series Filters: For any solid or liquid airborne particulate hazard including oil-based aerosols.
+R-Series Filters: These filters are used for any solid or liquid airborne particulate hazard—including oil-based aerosols.
 R95 indicates filtering efficiency of better than 95%.
 Use these filters for a maximum total time of eight hours (including intermittent usage) and then replace.

-P-Series Filters: For any solid or liquid airborne particulate hazard including oil-based aerosols.
+P-Series Filters: These filters are used for any solid or liquid airborne particulate hazard—including oil-based aerosols.
 P95 indicates filtering efficiency of better than 95%.
 P100 indicates an efficiency of 99.97%.
 Replace them after 40 hours or 30 days of total use (whichever occurs first) if you use them in an environment where oil aerosols are present; otherwise (if no oil is present) replace them when breathing becomes difficult or they are soiled or damaged.